MarcLandis/WebhookFeeds/README.md

   <a href="https://hub.docker.com/r/marclandis/webhookfeeds/"><img src="https://img.shields.io/docker/pulls/marclandis/webhookfeeds.svg?style=flat-square&logo=docker" alt="Docker Pulls"></a>
 </p>

 ### About

 **Webhook Feeds** is a simple RESTful API to create and get feeds.
-For example, you can build a feed based on notification from [Diun](https://crazymax.dev/diun/), which was the reason to start this project.
+For example, you can build a feed based on notification from <a href="https://crazymax.dev/diun/" target="_blank">Diun</a>, which was the reason to start this project.

 ### Documentation

-Documentation is available at [github.io](https://marclandis.github.io/WebhookFeeds/)
+Documentation is available at <a href="https://marclandis.github.io/WebhookFeeds/" target="_blank">github.io</a>

 [OpenAPI Documentation](/docs) is available when running the application.

 ### Contributing